Our range of leisure and hobby courses keeps growing, with even more fun and exciting courses starting throughout 2025.

 Assessment

-For Units 1 and 5 of the ISTD DDE you will compile a portfolio of documentation and assignments which will be assess by an ISTD moderator.
-You will entered for the Unit 4 practical and final teaching practice (Unit 2) will be assessed initial by your unit tutor and the moderated by an appointed ISTD assessor.
+For Units 1 and 5 of the ISTD DDE you will compile a portfolio of documentation and assignments which will be assessed by an ISTD moderator.
+You will be entered for the Unit 4 practical examination, examined by a senior ISTD examiner and final teaching practice, Unit 2, will be assessed initially by your unit tutor and then moderated by an appointed ISTD assessor.

-Dance Techniques 1, Choreography & Devising, Choreography & Performance, Examining Dances, Dance Practice and Production, Themes, Trends and Discourse in Performance or Research Methodologies will be internally assessed through a combination of course work and practical assessment.
+Dance Techniques 1 & 2, Choreography & Devising, Choreography & Performance, Researching Dance Practice and Dance Culture and Community will be internally assessed through a combination of course work and practical assessment.

 Finance Options: